-Semiconductors will show their diode characteristics, however, only 20 Vpp are available, so the forward and reverse characteristics can only be displayed up to 10 Vp in each direction.
-The test is a two terminal test, hence it is not possible to measure e.g. the current gain of a transistor.
+Semiconductors will show their diode characteristics, however, only 20 V{pp} are available, so the forward and reverse characteristics can only be displayed up to 10 Vp in each direction.
+The test is a two-terminal test, hence it is not possible to measure e.g. the current gain of a transistor.
 One can only test B-C, B-E, and C-E. The test current is only a few mA, so the test will not harm ordinary semiconductors.
-[Sensitive devices like delicate hf transistors etc. should not be tested].
-The limitation to 10 Vp with bipolar transistors will usually suffice as common defects will show up.The best method to verify whether a component is defective is comparison to a good one.
+(Sensitive devices like delicate hf transistors etc. should not be tested).
+The limitation to 10 $V{\rm p}$ with bipolar transistors will suffice mostly as usual defects will show up.

+The best method to verify whether a component is defective is the comparison to a good one.
 If the lettering of a component is not legible at least it is possible to see whether it is a npn or pnp transistor or which end of a diode is the cathode.

 Please note that reversing the test leads will also invert the picture, i.e. turn it 180 degrees.